scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 Table :ref:`csv` shows the experimental paradigm of the dataset ``ds000114`` written using the PyHRF format.
 Note that it only contains motor stimuli since we are only interested in them for our BOLD analysis.
-While the paradigm is not optimized for JDE (standard block paradigm are not ideal to estimate different points of the HRF course), we obtained similar results to standard statistical analysis additionally providing the form of the HRF.

 .. table:: Experimental paradigm of the dataset ``ds000114`` containing only
            motor stimuli.
 The column organization of the file follows the